Best & Worst Honda HR-V Years

 Conclusion

 So, which Honda HR-V should you set your sights on?
-If you’re searching for reliability and features that’ll make your neighbors envious, aim for the 2017, 2020-2022, or 2024 models.
-They’re the top of the crop.
+If you’re searching for reliability and features that’ll make your neighbors jealous, aim for the 2017, 2020-2022, or 2024 models.
+They’re the cream of the crop.

 On the flip side, you might want to think twice about the 2016, 2018, 2019, and 2023 models.
 They’ve got more issues than a reality TV show cast.